This page describes common questions and answers regarding Websites.

 Occasionally while web searching at work, your web browser will display a warning page that either blocks or advises against visiting a web page you are trying to view.
 The warning page can mean one of several things including...

-- The web site is known to be dangerous or to routinely infect machines with maleware or viruses.
+- The web site is known to be dangerous or to routinely infect machines with malware or viruses.

 - The web site is temporarily compromised because it has become infected or has been hijacked.

-- The web site's author has not updated the site's security certificate.
+- The web site's owner has not updated the site's security certificate.

 This determination is made by a service that maintains a list of sites that are known to host malware or other malicious software, and when a user requests a web page from one of those sites it is blocked.
 When a problem (if temporary) is fixed the site will be taken off the list in time.